 A credit union is a type of bank that is open to a specific category of people who are eligible for membership.
 It is member-owned and is operated by the members on the basis of people helping people.
 Traditionally, credit unions served either residents of a local community, members of a church, employees of a specific company or school, etc.

-The ownership structure of credit unions allows them to offer more personalized and low-cost banking services to their members.
+The ownership structure of credit unions allows them to offer more personalized and lower-cost banking services to their members.
 Due to their small operating size, credit unions may pay higher interest rates than banks, and customers can have a better relationship with the banking staff.
-On the downside, credit unions have limited locations, and the customer’s deposits are less accessible.
+On the downside, credit unions have limited locations and the customer’s deposits are less accessible.